Frequently Asked Questions

-From 2022, year 7 will be the first year of high school.
-This means both year 6 and year 7 students will apply through the department’s statewide transition process to start high school in 2022.
-Schools will begin providing information to families early in 2021.
+Year 7 students will apply through the department’s statewide transition process to start high school in 2023.
+Schools will begin providing information to families early in 2022.

-All year 6 and 7 families who attend a public primary school will automatically be provided application information when the statewide transition process opens for 2022.
+All year 7 families who attend a public primary school will automatically be provided application information when the statewide transition process opens for 2023.
 This will come from public primary schools.